 STEP 4: Similar to step one, when you’re ready to start your white mixture coat, be sure to experiment with it first.

-My first mixture that I made for this coat ended up being too watery.
+The first mixture that I made for this coat ended up being too watery.
 I found that with matte paint, it seemed to sink to the bottom of the mixture.
-I ended up having my white mixture be mostly paint with just a little bit of water mixed in.
+I ended up having my white mixture mostly paint with just a little bit of water mixed in.

 I did approximately 3/4 paint and 1/4 water.
 I dipped my brush in and swirled it around a bit to make sure the water took, and then I’d paint.
 I ended up adding more water to the mixture every 15 minutes or so.